The “Blue Zone” of Financial Well-Being

-Let’s say that up until age 25, your need for a home, transportation, healthcare and other expenses takes every penny you earn.
+Up until you’re 25, your need for a home, transportation, healthcare and other expenses may take every penny you earn.

-Then, starting at age 25, you invest $190 a month in an S&P 500 index fund and earn nothing more or less than the market’s long-term average annual return of 10%.
+But starting at age 25, let’s say you invest $190 a month in an S&P 500 index fund and earn nothing more or less than the market’s long-term average annual return of 10%.

-With dividends reinvested, that turns into nearly $1.2 million by age 65.
+With dividends reinvested, that would turn into $1.02 million by age 65.

 That’s right.
-Just $190 a month takes you from flat broke to financially free.
+Just $190 a month is all it takes to go from flat broke to millionaire status.

 Even if a household could save only $95 a month, it would still turn into a half-million dollars in 40 years.

-(And if they bought a home - and didn’t spend the equity along the way - that would likely get them the rest of the way to millionaire status.)
+(And if they bought a home – and didn’t pull out and spend the equity along the way – that would likely get them the rest of the way to millionaire status.)

 Saving.
 Investing.
 Compounding.
 Building equity.

 It’s so simple.
-Yet most Americans never get off the starting blocks.
+Yet many Americans never get out of the starting blocks.

-The other problem is that too many people decide they’ll start saving after all their wants and needs are met.
+A major reason is too many people decide they’ll start saving after all their wants and needs are met.

-Here’s the key realization: Financial freedom doesn’t just provide you with security and peace of mind.
+Here’s the bottom line: Financial freedom doesn’t just provide you with security and peace of mind.

-As Dan Buettner’s research reveals, your health and happiness may depend on it as well.
+As Dan’s research reveals, your health and happiness may depend on it as well.